 Let’s say the rate available on the market right now is 4.25%.
 If you float your rate, it changes with the market movements.
 It’s not unheard of for a piece of economic data to move the markets enough to change the rates by a quarter-point or more within a day or even hours.
 Your rate could go down to 4.00%, but it could also go up to 4.50% – and no one can time the market perfectly.
 So it comes down to your risk tolerance.

 If you don’t want to gamble, you can lock your rate.

-What is a Rate Lock?
+What Is a Rate Lock?

-“Far too many people, who couldn’t have cared less about interest rates before, become obsessed with rates while they are in process with a mortgage company.
-The reality is that, while we’d all love to time the market perfectly, it’s extraordinarily difficult to do.
+“Far too many people, who couldn’t have cared less about interest rates before, become obsessed with rates while they are in process with a mortgage company,” Walters said.
+“The reality is that, while we’d all love to time the market perfectly, it’s extraordinarily difficult to do.
 If the loan, at the quoted rate, makes sense – lock it in.
 Leave the rate prognostication to the bond traders.”

 If you’re in the market for a mortgage and you like where rates are at, go ahead and lock your rate today.
 If you’d prefer to get started over the phone, give us a call at (800) 785-4788.
 If you have any questions, you can leave us a note in the comments.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.